solo-io/service-mesh-for-less-blog/README.md

 A more detailed diagram of the basic ztunnel L4-only datapath looks like this
 ![ztunnel-datapath-1](.images/ztunnel-datapath-1.png)

-With Ambient, we don't have to worry about the sidecar proxy or its resources, so the test is rather simple:
+With ambient mode, we don't have to worry about the sidecar proxy or its resources, so the test is rather simple:
 - Deploy the applications
 - Run the load generator clients